Liberdade (district of São Paulo): History

 The Japanese presence in the neighborhood began in 1912.
+One of the reasons for this was that almost every property in the region had a basement, making rent incredibly cheap by housing multiple families, albeit at a poor quality.
+Due to its location, workers could get around easily and support the nascent Nipo-Brazilian community (known as Nikkeis).
+Their presence would be accompanied by the Chinese, Taiwanese, Korean and Okinawan immigrants to Brazil in the upcoming decades.

-One of the reasons for this was that almost every property had a basement, and the rents were incredibly cheap.
-In these rooms groups of people lived.
-Being a central neighborhood, from there they could easily get around to workplaces.
-By this time, commercial activities began to emerge: a hostel, a market, a house that made tofu, another that made manjū (a Japanese confection), and also job-creating firms, thus resulting in the label of "the Japanese street".
-In 1915, the Taisho Shogakko (Taisho Primary School) was founded, which helped educate the children of Japanese immigrants, then approximately 300 people.
+By the early 20th century, commercial activities began to emerge to service this immigrant population: hostels, markets with imported goods, a house that made tofu, another that made manjū (a Japanese confection), and also job-creating firms, Liberdade gained the label of "the Japanese street".
+In 1915, the Taisho Shogakko (Taisho Primary School) was founded to educate the children of the Japanese immigrants, then approximately 300 people.
 In 1932, there were about 2,000 Japanese people in the city of São Paulo.
-They came directly from Japan and also from the interior of São Paulo, after concluding their work contracts on plantations, in search of an opportunity in the city.
-They worked in more than 60 activities, but almost all the establishments worked to serve the Japanese Brazilian collective.
-1946 saw the founding of the São Paulo Shimbun newspaper, the first postwar periodical among Nikkei (Japanese immigrants), as well as the inauguration of the still operating Sol Bookstore (Taiyodo), where Japanese books imported through the United States can be found.
-The Tunibra travel agency began holding events in the same year.
+They came directly from Japan and also from the interior of São Paulo, after concluding their work contracts on plantations, in search of a work opportunity in the booming city.

+1946 saw the founding of the São Paulo Shimbun newspaper, the first postwar periodical among the Nikkei, as well as the inauguration of the still operating Sol Bookstore (Taiyodo), where Japanese books can be found.

 In March 1947, an orchestra formed by Professor Masahiko Maruyama performed the first post-war concert, in the Auditorium of the Paulista Teacher's Center on Avenida Liberdade.

 In 1953, Yoshikazu Tanaka inaugurated a 5-story building on Rua Galvão Bueno, with a hall, restaurant, hotel and a large projection room on the ground floor with room for an audience of 1,500 named Cine Niterói, which grew to rival other Japanese-operated theaters in the region.
 In April 1964, the Japanese Cultural Association of São Paulo (Bunkyô) building was inaugurated.

-In the decade of 1970 the subway station of Liberdade was constructed, altering the urban composition of the region.
-On January 28, 1974, the Association of Shopkeepers Association officially became the Association of Shopkeepers of Liberdade.
-Its first president, Tsuyoshi Mizumoto, sought the characterization of the eastern district.
+In the 1970s, the subway station of Liberdade was constructed as part Line 1, the first São Paulo Metro line, altering the urban composition of the region.